nikhilpuppalwar/remote-to-local/README.md

 # remote-to-local
-it is to add floder from github to my local drive
+it is to add folder from github to my local drive (pc)